 Water treatment system operators regularly need to measure the sewage flow in wastewater management and collection systems.
-Sewage flows are almost always under open channel conditions as opposed to through full pipes and are below grade.
+Sewage flows are almost always under open channel flow conditions as opposed to through full pipes and are below grade.
 How this flow can be measured depends largely on whether an existing vault or fiberglass manhole is present.
 Learn about measuring wastewater flows underground and how to pick the right devices for your needs.

 Measuring Wastewater When a Manhole Is Present

 If a manhole or existing vault is present, you can often install a flow meter or flume into the structure.
 For the most part, the lines that run through these systems are only up to 12 inches, and the flows are small.
 The flume, in turn, must fit within the structure entirely.

 You need to fit not just the flume but also its connections on each end entirely within the existing structure.
 Often, Palmer-Bowlus flumes are used for this purpose because they are specially designed for use with conduits and sewer pipes.

 When You Don’t Have a Vault or Manhole

 If you don’t have a manhole or vault and the flow is higher or the pipe size larger, it’s often necessary to build an entirely new structure to tap into the flow.
 For these purposes, a metering manhole is often used.
 A metering manhole with an integrated flume can extend from the manhole barrel either upstream or downstream of the manhole itself.
 You don’t need to install a large vault or try to force a flume to fit into the existing space.